desanton/Harmonizer/README.md

 Harmonizer is a prototype system to generate a chord progression (harmony) for a given melody.

+The research paper is "harmonizer.pdf" in this repository.
 Video showcasing the results (timestamps in the description of the video): https://youtu.be/N9ExizulhUw

 To run the Harmonizer prototype locally, follow the following 5 steps.